wine bottle disposal

 • Improper sealing: A cork is wine’s armor.
 If the seal is compromised, air can seep in and spoil the wine.
 Inspect corks for any leakage or seepage.

-Pro tip: In some cases, laboratory testing can provide specific data on the wine’s condition.
-This may involve assessing acidity levels, volatile acidity, sulfur dioxide content, or microbiological analysis.
+Pro tip: In some cases, laboratory testing can provide specific data on the wine’s acidity levels, volatile acidity, and sulfur dioxide content.
+For wineries managing large batches, this kind of systematic testing helps identify disposal candidates before they become a larger inventory problem.

 Wine’s allure lies in its evolving complexity, but sometimes, it evolves beyond enjoyment, losing its qualities.
-Here are the main signs of quality deterioration:
+Here’s what you should look for:

 Even the most carefully crafted wines can fall victim to production errors like: